 This year, I potted six basil plants.
 I'm hoping at least one or two survive Montana's volatile weather.
 We had a few below-freezing nights in June.
 When I was at the market mid-month, a couple of my favorite farmers had green garlic, and only green garlic, on their stand.

 Most of their early season plants died with the summer frost.
 Though I grow food for recreation, I, too, felt betrayed by the cold spell.
 A couple of my basil plants withered into sad, brown things.
-And yet this is Montana.
-It can literally snow anytime of year.
+This Montana.
+It can snow literally anytime of year.

 Fresh basil is thus a luxury.
 I've always had a soft spot for pesto, and I think it's partly because basil doesn't dominate our local food scene.
 For Montanans, basil can be like the summer itself: a shy, elusive creature, showing up for a few days and returning a week later, damp with snowmelt.